somesh-kb/Materials-Informatics--Ti-alloy-Oxidation/README.md

 Among all the ML models, the Xtreme Gradient Boosting model gives the best prediction as indicated by the root mean squared error and coefficient of determination.

-For this project, I am grateful to Prof. Takayuki Narushima annd Dr. Ryoji Sahara for their support and guidance.
+For this project, I am grateful to Prof. Takayuki Narushima and Dr. Ryoji Sahara for their support and guidance.